joanpadolina/real-time-web-1920/README.md

 // Wishlist
 * Show who is currently listening to what song
 * Make suggestions ( most played, popularity)
+* Save the playlist to a database
+* Create rooms foreach genre
 * Delete certain numbers from the playlist
 * A datavisualisation about popularity of the song